 Canterbury is a world-renowned food growing region, producing amongst other things, meat products, seafood, dairy food and wine for domestic consumption and export.
 Non-food products are also important such as seeds and forage crops.
 The region is also a hub for agribusiness research and agritech innovations, undertaken by the private sector and by globally-recognised research institutes such as Lincoln University, Landcare Research, Plant and Food Research and AgResearch.

 Tourism is also an important export income earner for Christchurch.
 The city has traditionally been seen as the gateway for tourism in the South Island.
 The city’s international airport is second only to Auckland in terms of international arrivals and departures.
+Christchurch & Canterbury Tourism promote the city and region.

 Summer in Christchurch is mild with daily maximum temperatures of averaging around 22.5°C. Temperatures are often moderated by sea breezes, but a record of 41.6°C was reached in February 1973.
-On summer days there is sometimes a hot, dry nor’west wind, and a high arch of clouds in the sky – the nor’west arch.

 In winter it is common for the temperature to fall below 0°C at night rising to around 11°C during the day.
 There are on average 99 days of ground frost per year.
 Snow falls on average three times per year.